andoabza/School-Project/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the MIT License - see the [LICENSE.md] file for details

 ## Acknowledgments

-* Hat tip to anyone whose code was used
+* The Alx Team for everything
-* Inspiration
+* Github for the student pack
-* etc
+* Pythoneverywhere for deployment